olcf/olcf-user-docs/systems/spock_quick_start_guide.rst

     Because the distribution across NUMA domains has been changed to a "packed" (``block``) configuration, caution must be taken to ensure MPI ranks end up in the NUMA domains where the GPUs they intend to be mapped to are located.
 To accomplish this, the number of physical CPU cores assigned to an MPI rank was increased - in this case to 8.
 Doing so ensures that only 2 MPI ranks can fit into a single NUMA domain.
 If the value of ``-c`` was left at ``1``, all 8 MPI ranks would be "packed" into the first NUMA domain, where the "closest" GPU would be GPU 0 - the only GPU in that NUMA domain.

-    Notice that this is not a work around like in Example 6, but a requirement due to the ``block`` distribution of MPI ranks across NUMA domains.
+    Notice that this is not a workaround like in Example 6, but a requirement due to the ``block`` distribution of MPI ranks across NUMA domains.

 .. code:: bash